 Exped Synmat Hyperlite Review

-The Hyperlite is a performance driven pad that climbed pretty high in the lineup.
+The Hyperlite is a performance-driven pad that climbed pretty high in the lineup.
 It is lightweight and warm enough for three seasons of use.
-We appreciate the tight packed size and loved bringing it into the backcountry.
+We appreciate the tightly packed size and loved bringing it into the backcountry.

 Weight and Packed Size

 Tipping the scale at 12.3 ounces, the Hyperlite lives up to its name.
 The only other pad we reviewed that packs as much warmth and comfort into a package this small is the Top Pick for Ultralight winning XTherm that is just a hair lighter and a little more comfortable.
 Beyond that, the two pads are fairly comparable and either is an excellent pick for folks looking to trim down their base weight for demanding objectives.
-If you're really looking to push the limits of weight, consider trimming down a foam pad like the Therm-a-Rest Ridge Rest SOLite or picking up the radical Klymit Inertia X Frame that weighs a scant 9.1 ounces.
 However, for most people who aspire to the minimalist style, the Hyperlite is a superb choice with fairly limited pitfalls.

 Boasting an R-value of 3.3, the Hyperlite is warm enough for three season use and can be pushed into the snow if necessary.
 Synthetic insulation bonded to the top and bottom of the pad proved warm and effective when used for spring snow camping.
 As with any pad, you can easily put clothing or a foam pad underneath to boost your cumulative resistance to conductive heat loss.